 \subsection{Acknowledgements}

 I would like to thank Ivan Losev and Hiraku Nakajima for useful discussions, and Yoshinori Namikawa for his feedback on Question \ref{q:slice}.
-The impetus for this work was \cite{PS-pdrhhvnc}, and I thank Nick Proudfoot for his collaboration there.
+I am grateful to the anonymous referees for important suggestions and corrections.
+The impetus for this work was \cite{PS-pdrhhvnc}, and I thank Nick Proudfoot for his collaboration on that project.
 This work was partially supported by NSF grant DMS-1406553.